The following headlights were used on Porsche 911 Short Wheel Base 911’s:

 Euro headlights use asymmetric fluted lenses, somewhat similar to the lenses used on H1 and H4 assemblies.
 The fluting is directional and on the same side as the driver.
 LHD cars have the fluting on the left and RHD cars on the right.
 The optics are Fresnel, the same technology (invented in the early 1800’s!) that is used in most lighthouses in the world today.
 The lenses have a much flatter profile compared to the profile of H1 and H4 lenses.

 The reflector, made by Bosch, is bowl shaped and is identical to the reflector used in H4 assemblies today, It “floats” in the housing, mounted on two rubber bushings.
 The adjustment screws have tangs that insert into the bushings.
-There was a deflector, a kind of shield mounted over the bulb, in order to deflect the light back against the reflector where it was then spread and directed forward.

 The bulbs used were dual filament tungsten with a P45t base, usually 40/45w.
 In 1972 H4 halogen bulbs were introduced and ones with the P45t base can be used in the original Euro assembly without modification.